hngi/Team-Hera-Budget-App/README.md

 Now you're ready to make additions and modifications to our project directory.

-(Small Tip - save yourself stress and just download the zip instead of copying the link.)
+(Tip - save yourself stress and just download the zip instead of copying the link.)

 Before you start making changes, please create a new branch.
 (git checkout -b BranchName usually works wonders)